 What is WavesSvc64.exe?

-The WavesSvc64.exe file represents a key component within the MaxxAudio suite.
-It oversees a wide range of audio-related tasks and services, performing these functions silently in the background.
-It ensures that all audio enhancements and features provided by MaxxAudio are functioning seamlessly, thus offering users a superior audio experience.
+The WavesSvc64.exe file is a crucial piece of the MaxxAudio suite.
+It manages lots of different audio tasks quietly in the background.
+It makes sure all the awesome audio enhancements and features from MaxxAudio are working well, giving you a great sound experience.

 Useful guide: How to Know Which App is Using The Internet in Windows 11